nikcleju/wiwikwlh/slides.md

 ### Definition of a discrete transmission channel

-**Definition**: A diecrete transmission channel is defined by three items:
+**Definition**: A discrete transmission channel is defined by three items:

  1. The input alphabet $X = \{ x_1, x_2, \ldots \}$
  2. The output alphabet $Y = \{y_1, y_2, \ldots \}$